jladdjr/jladdjr.github.io/_posts/2021-04-07-how-long-will-it-take.md

 There's another way though.

 Steno is beautiful.
 It is deep.
-It is worth doing for it's own sake.
+It is worth doing for its own sake.
 I think the best way to approach it, even if you do have goals in mind, is to find a rhythm, focus on mastery, and let progress be a _byproduct_.

 I have recently been reading a book that I think does a much better job of explaining all of this.
 It's called _Mastery_ by George Leonard.
 Here's a quote from the book: